gordonwade/symptom-checker/README.md

 without directly running the dev server.

 ## Implementation Details
-This section will focus on additional implementation details.
+This section will focus on discussion of additional implementation details.

 #### Symptom-Disorder Matching
 The matching of a set of provided symptoms to a set of possible disorders is the